Ring of Fire (Northern Ontario): 2010 - 2015

-In May 2012, Cliffs Natural Resources announced its intention of investing $3.3 billion in Northern Ontario's Ring of Fire region, which would include a chromite mine, a transportation corridor and a smelter in Sudbury, Ontario.
-Cliffs initially invested $550 million to acquire and begin development.
-By 2013, Cliffs had suspended the project "after numerous delays and difficult discussions with the province [of Ontario] and the First Nations communities".
-Cliffs sold its assets to the smaller Canadian company, Noront Resources Ltd. for USD20 million.
+In March 2013, Cliffs suspended the project "after numerous delays and difficult discussions with the province [of Ontario] and the First Nations communities".
+In March 2015, Cliffs would sell its assets to Noront Resources Ltd. for USD20 million.

-The Ontario government and Premier Doug Ford have stated their enthusiasm and intent in connecting the Ring of Fire and Northern Ontario’s industries, resources and workers to the south of the province in order to “build up home-grown supply chains”.
-In its collaboration with First Nation partners, the Ontario government has said it is “continuing to make progress in a corridor to prosperity (roadway) to the 'Ring of Fire' region."
-Toronto-based consultant, Stan Sudol, added that the government should “accelerate road development into the Ring of Fire”, as it currently undergoes an Indigenous-led environmental assessments by Marten Falls and Webequie First Nations who support the mining project.

-Transportation corridor

-According to Northern Ontario Business article, Cliffs Natural Resources, the Ohio-based firm that held the majority share in Big Daddy chromite deposit, was seeking an easement through Ontario's Mining and Landings Commissioner on the KWG corridor to build their access road.
-The minority share partner in Big Daddy, KWG Resources, a Toronto-based junior miner, held a 30 percent stake and were also interested in the development of transportation corridor.

-In February 2013, KWG had released the report it commissioned by the engineering firm Tetra Tech regarding the viability of building a railroad, instead of a road, to access chromite in the Ring of Fire.
+In February 2013, KWG released a report commissioned by the engineering firm Tetra Tech regarding the viability of building a railroad, instead of a road, to access chromite in the Ring of Fire.
 Big Daddy chromite deposit to CN Rail (CN) near Nakina, Ontario.
 According to KWG, KWG's 100 percent owned subsidiary, Canada Chrome Corporation, had "conducted a $15 million surveying and soil testing program for the engineering and construction of a railroad to the Ring of Fire from Exton, Ontario."
-The February 2013 Tetra Tech engineering firm report said that concluded that a railroad would provide better access to ore in the Ring of Fire, than a road.
+The February 2013 Tetra Tech engineering firm report said that concluded that a railroad would provide better access to ore in the Ring of Fire than a road.

+In briefing notes for a meeting on February 4 2013, Tony Clement was warned that Matawa First Nation communities were among the "most socio-economically challenged in Ontario, impacting their ability to meaningfully participate in large complex projects".
+In this document, the MP was informed that chronic housing shortages, low education outcomes, and a lack of clean drinking water would "jeopardize the ability of local First Nations to benefit from the significant economic, employment, and business development opportunities associated with Ring of Fire developments."
+The document suggested that without "developing Aboriginal Human Capital," there would not be enough capacity in the communities to provide the amount of supplies and skilled labour that current development plans anticipated to be available.

 By April 2013, Canada Chrome Corporation, had "staked a 330 km-kilometre-long "string of mining claims" which would eventually provide a transportation corridor from the Big Daddy chromite deposit to CN Rail (CN) near Nakina, Ontario.
 In an April 2013 interview, Moe Lavigne, VP of KWG Resources, a former Ontario Geological Survey geologist, said that the federal government would consider Tetra Tech's findings.
 Lavigne, said that they had staked mining claims to eventually build the railroad and make their stranded assets "viable."
 Lavigne said that "Ontario's Mining Act would safeguard his company's corridor claims."